 - Insert words designed to help you think of your challenge from multiple perspectives, such as the idea modification words that make up the SCAMPER mnemonic.

-- If you’re brainstorming with a team, give each team member a keyword and ask them to perform a Google image search on it and select 10 images to add to a shared mural.
+- If you’re brainstorming with a team, give each team member a keyword and ask them to perform a Google image search on it and select 10 images to add to a shared board.
 This should widen the diversity of images you have to use as fodder for ideation.

 - Use color coding to visually classify ideas.